-2.5 OBLIGATION: Ongoing legal / environmental / safety obligations of the asset owner are assigned and understood Review Priority 4 P&P Rating: B Performance Rating: 3 Finding - The Licensee has established Risk and Compliance processes to address some legal obligations, however these were not consistently utilised.
-A critical review of the compliance and risk processes highlighted inclusion of EGL4 renewal, the AMS and Performance Audit only.
-It was noted there was the absence of other compliance requirements in the register (for example, EGL04 Obligation 124 reporting of annual compliance report by 31 August, annual reporting standing data), allocation of ineffective controls to support compliance outcome and ensure the mitigation of risks through the implementation of treatment plans.
-There were no internal monitoring and review processes evident other than a risk review start and end date (for specific example refer to Risk No. 109 detailed in Obligation 106 - Appendix 1).
-Whilst it was noted the Risk Management Process considered compliance obligations as part of the risk assessment matrix, ir did not demonstrate this was well implemented (refer examples risk 109 detailed in Obligation 106 and the coal supply risks plans, effective management review of risks and delegatory signoffs of risks were not demonstrated. - It was understood the Safety, O&M and legal obligations that were entered into SAP and/or Viking-MYOSH were prompted a Corporate compliance requirements were also prompted as such however these, depending on their risk assessment, were a • Person until completed.
+2.5 OBLIGATION: Ongoing legal / environmental / safety obligations of the asset owner are assigned and understood Review Priority 4 P&P Rating: B Performance Rating: 3 Finding - The Licensee has established Risk and Compliance processes to address some legal obligations, however these processes highlighted inclusion of EGL4 renewal, the AMS and Performance Audit only.
+It was noted there was the absence Obligation 124 reporting of annual compliance report by 31 August, annual reporting standing data), allocation of ineffective of through the implementation of treatment plans.
+There were no internal monitoring and review processes evident other than a detailed in Obligation 106 - Appendix 1). ce of other complian ce requirements in the regis ster (for example, EGL04 ure the mitigation of risks Whilst it was noted the Risk Management Process considered compliance obligations as part of the risk assessment matrix, ir did not demonstrate this was well implemented (refer examples risk 109 detailed in Obligation 106 and the coal supply risks plans, effective management review of risks and delegatory signoffs of risks were not demonstrated. - It was understood the Safety, O&M and legal obligations that were entered into SAP and/or Viking-MYOSH were prompted a Corporate compliance requirements were also prompted as such however these, depending on their risk assessment, were a • Person until completed.
 Compliance was dependent on the identification of the compliance obligation, the inclusion of the requirement within the app its legal requirement was fulfilled and the training and awareness of the employees to ensure statutory tasks were not archiv task, for example statutory inspection.
-Another example identified was related to the coal supply issue and the subsequent development of the Coal Conservation of financial risks and legal obligations during the review period.
+Another example identified was related to the coal supply issue and the subsequent development of the Coal Conservation a financial risks and legal obligations during the review period.
 It was understood that due to limited resources the RACC was mitigate the potential coal supply risks.
 It was noted that the Risk Register referenced the Coal Supply Issues (refer Doc No 2 included in the Risk Register in December 2022 and January 2023 and risk 115 was which addressed Coal Supply Constraints the consideration of coal supply issues and associated risks and a potential glitch in the Viking system was suggested as leading Register does not reference the Coal Supply requirements. as suspended for 20 04, 195 and 115) bu was identified in Sep 22 to allow specialised proje tt both risks 204 and 195 app otember 2018.
 Evidence was ects to be established to beared to only have been provided to demonstrate This may be attributable to compliance being driven by the tacit knowledge and expertise of employees, the disconnect betwee (refer obligation 106 as an example) contained within the primary systems to achieve compliance (i.e the Risk Register and C • • quality of the information Documents/Evidence - 1,2,5,7,8,9,18,22,24,36,40,57,58,69, 110 and Perth and interview Executive General Manager - Con nmercial